Per the IRS, "Form 1099-K is a report of payments you got during the year from:

 Reporting Threshold

-Applications like Cash App, Venmo, PayPal, etc. are required to file a Form 1099-K if you received $20,000 or more using the app during 2023 or had more than 200 transactions.
-If you receive a 1099-K for the 2023 tax year, you are required to report the income on your tax return.
+Applications like Cash App, Venmo, PayPal, etc., are required to file a Form 1099-K if you received $20,000 or more using the app during 2025 or had more than 200 transactions.
+You must report the income on your tax return if you receive a 1099-K for the 2023 tax year.
 The reporting threshold for 2024 has decreased to $5,000.

 You could also receive a 1099-K if you earned income from reselling tickets.
-Resale sites like Ticketmaster and StubHub are now required to hand over the data of all sellers who make more than the reporting threshold to the IRS.
+Resale sites like Ticketmaster and StubHub must now provide the IRS with the data of all sellers who make more than the reporting threshold.